Tuesday – Best Night of the Week!

 4. Keep transmissions to a minimum to avoid interfering with important announcements by the RC.
 Strictly avoid transmissions during the starting sequence and, subject to the next note, while the RC is taking finish times.

-5. When finishing in fog or darkness, inform the RC when you are approaching the finish line AND when you cross it.
+5. When finishing in fog or darkness, inform the RC when you are approaching the finish line.
 Otherwise, your finish may not be recorded.

 6. In the event of an emergency, inform the RC and then minimize transmissions on the fleet’s channel so the RC can make necessary inquiries and give instructions.